 When it comes to being charged for weapons, it will depend on the number of weapons you were in possession of or distributing, as well as the type of weapons.
 If you have a criminal history, the sentencing will also be more severe.
 The resulting penalties of a federal weapons crime can be large fines, time spent in federal prison, a lasting criminal record, and mandatory minimum sentences.

-In the state of NC, if you have an existing felony on your record and are caught carrying a firearm, the consequences can be significant since felons are not allowed to own or carry firearms under any circumstance.
+In the state of North Carolina, if you have an existing felony on your record and are caught carrying a firearm, the consequences can be significant since felons are not allowed to own or carry firearms under any circumstance.
 Carrying a gun as a felon can result in up to ten years spent in prison, as well as a fine of up to $250,000 dollars.
 This can vary depending on the specifics of the individual’s criminal background.

 It’s important to remember that an individual with a felony on their criminal record cannot carry a firearm in North Carolina or the United States, and this is considered to be a federal crime.
 If the felon is living with someone else in NC who is authorized to own and keep a firearm, and the felon does not have access to possessing or controlling this weapon, then the gun and felon can be located in the same home.